-Relatively close to Estepona is located this white village, which is quite peculiar because of its art, which is distributed all over the village in the most unexpected places.
+Relatively close to Estepona is located this white village.
+It is quite peculiar because of its art, which is distributed all over the village in the most unexpected places.

-Every two years in Genalguacil there are artistic meetings, during which the participating artists live together with the inhabitants of the village and the works of art are permanently exhibited in the streets and squares.
+Every two years in Genalguacil there are artistic meetings.
+During 2 weeks the participating artists live together with the inhabitants of the village.
+And the works of art are permanently exhibited in the streets and squares.

-Genalguacil is located 500 m above sea level in the Genal Valley in the heart of the Serranía de Ronda.
+Genalguacil is located 500 m above sea level in the Genal Valley in the heart of Serrania de Ronda.
 This means slow travel, as the secondary roads are winding through forests of pines, cork oaks and chestnut trees, which offer a spectacular play of colours in autumn.

-The museum village is located 40 km from Estepona, driving through the Sierra Bermeja Natural Park, with its highest point at 1,400 metres above the sea, offering spectacular views of the entire Costa del Sol, the Rock of Gibraltar and, on a clear day, the African coast.
+The museum village is located 40 km from Estepona, driving through the Sierra Bermeja Natural Park, with its highest point at 1,400 metres above the sea.
+It offers spectacular views of the entire Costa del Sol, the Rock of Gibraltar and, on a clear day, the African coast.

 We have been to Genalguacil, discover it in our article!